LogosBible/Logos.Utility/ReadMe.md

 ## Logos.Utility

 ### About
+This is a .NET Standard port of the Logos.Utility library.
+This port was not done by Logos Bible Software but, all the code contained therein is Logos Bible Software's original unmodified code.
+The only changes are the style and target of the project files (.NET Standard instead of the full .NET framework).

+Additionally, the unit tests have been converted to .NET Core and upgraded to use NUnit 3 (Logos Bible Software's original version used NUnit2).
+NUnit 3's changed syntax for "expected exceptions" required exception-based tests to be updated.

-This code is published by Logos Bible Software, based on articles published at the [Logos Code Blog](http://code.logos.com/blog/).
+The original version of this code was published by Logos Bible Software, based on articles published at the [Logos Code Blog](http://code.logos.com/blog/).

-### Build Status
+### Build Status (original version)

 [![Build status](https://ci.appveyor.com/api/projects/status/k5akr20slk8ya729)](https://ci.appveyor.com/project/BradleyGrainger/logos-utility)